-A cliche maybe but South Africa really is a “World in one Country”.
-Home to a vast expanse with many fascinating & distinct natural features, regions, cultures & attractions – but they all blend harmoniously to form the modern Rainbow Nation that is South Africa.
+A cliché perhaps, but South Africa really is a “world in one country”.
+Host to a vast area with many fascinating & distinct natural features, cultures and attractions – they all blend harmoniously to form the modern Rainbow Nation that is South Africa.

-The Kruger is still the most well-known of South Africa’s many national parks with the reputation for the best game viewing, either inside the national park itself, on a private concession or one of the many private reserves which border the park.
+The Kruger is still the most well-known of South Africa’s many national parks with the reputation for the best game viewing, either staying inside the national park itself on a private concession, or at one of the many private reserves which border the park.
 There are direct flights from most major cities, such as Durban, Johannesburg and Cape Town, making it easy to combine with sight seeing or golfing elsewhere.

 Kruger National Park

 Luxury Train Travel